-Probably the most famous tractor in the world "The Black Tractor" - currently housed at the Science Museum in London.
-Now, through the use of innovative technology, a high specification 3D image of the Black Tractor is now available.
+Probably the most famous tractor in the world "The Black Tractor" - currently housed at the Ulster Transport Museum.

 This tractor, built by Harry Ferguson himself has been brought to life with stunning imagery giving the opportunity to see it from all angles and great detail.